element119/module-sansec-composer-integrity-checker/README.md

 <br>

 ### Match Percentage Threshold for Notification
-This option is only considered when integrity failure emails are enabled.
-The value specified here determines the minimum match percentage required for the integrity checks to be considered successful.
-Admins will be notified of any packages that fail to meet this number.
+The value specified here determines the minimum match percentage required for the integrity checks to be considered sucessful.
+Admins will be notified of any packages that fail to meet this number via a warning and email notifications will be sent if enabled.

 <br>